cqfn/degit/README.md

 this may be enough for the majority of cases.
 Thus, each node tries to host a limited number of repositories, according to the disc space available.

-Also, each node maintains a list of repositories seen and addresses of their hosting nodes.
-When a `git fetch` request arrives for a repository that the node doesn't have, it returns an error and a suggested list of nodes to ask for this repo.
+Also, each node maintains a list of repositories seen along with the addresses of their hosting nodes.
+When a `git fetch` arrives for a repository that the node doesn't have, it returns an error and a suggested list of nodes to ask for this repo.

-Thus, no monetary incentives are provided to node owners, but they are not required to contribute large computational or storage resources to the system.
+Thus, no monetary incentives are provided to node owners, but they are not expected to contribute large computational or storage resources to the system (like it happens in Bitcoin, for example).

 ### Anti-Spam